AdobeDocs/experience-manager-cloud-service.fr-FR/help/assets/move-to-cloud-service.md

 ---
-title: Migration vers le service Cloud à partir d’Adobe Experience Manager 6.x
+title: Migration vers Cloud Service à partir d’Adobe Experience Manager 6.x
-description: Migration vers le service Cloud à partir d’Adobe Experience Manager 6.x
+description: Migration vers Cloud Service à partir d’Adobe Experience Manager 6.x
 contentOwner: AG
-translation-type: tm+mt
+translation-type: ht
 source-git-commit: 991d4900862c92684ed92c1afc081f3e2d76c7ff

 ---

-# Déplacement vers Adobe Experience Manager Assets as a Cloud Service {#move-to-assets-cloud-service}
+# Migration vers Adobe Experience Manager Assets as a Cloud Service {#move-to-assets-cloud-service}

 <!-- About the need to move from previous AEM deployment to a cloud service deployment.
 And how does Adobe help do it OOTB?
 -->

-## A propos de l’outil de migration {#migration-tool}
+## À propos de l’outil de migration {#migration-tool}

 <!--
 Link back to information about the tool in the Experience Manager as a Cloud Service docs if the tool works the same for Sites and Assets.
 Document the Assets-specific information here.